Cyphericarus/web-dev-guide/README.md

 ---

 **Keep Learning.
 Build Better.
 Grow Faster.**
-Made with ❤️ for developers who care about quality.
+Made with 💖 for developers who care about quality.

+Created and maintained by <a href="https://github.com/cyphericarus/" target="_blank" rel="noopener noreferrer">Cypher Icarus</a>.
+If this repository helped you prepare for your SQL interviews ⭐ please give it a star!

 [⬆ Back to Top](#web-development-best-practices-guide)